ChiantiScarlett/trellogy/README.md

 #### optional: trash_id

 Unfortunately, there is no way you can get rid of a card or a list via API directly - you can only archive it.
-So as a workaround, you can create a junk board and toast all the nasty stuff into it - *just like how you use the trash bin in your laptop*. `trash_id` is the ID of the junk board.
-You may leave it empty if you wouldn't need the workaround.
+So as a workaround, you can create a junk board and toast all the nasty stuff into it - *just like how you use the trash bin inside your laptop*. `trash_id` is the board ID of that junk board.
+You may leave it empty if you don't need the workaround.

 <br>